braillerap/DesktopBrailleRAP/CONTRIBUTING.md

 ## DesktopBrailleRAP Development Workflow

-F3D uses [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/).
-In a few words, here is how to contribute:

 - [Fork](https://github.com/braillerap/DesktopBrailleRAP/fork) the DesktopBrailleRAP repository on GitHub.
 - Comment on a chosen issue, if any, so it can be assigned to you by a maintainer.